Evaluation trees for proposition algebra

 In 2011, we introduced \emph{Proposition Algebra} in~\cite{BP10} as a general approach to the study of the conditional: we defined several \emph{valuation congruences} and provided equational axiomatizations of these congruences.
 The most basic and least identifying valuation congruence is \emph{free} valuation congruence, which is axiomatized by the axioms in Table~\ref{CP}.

 These axioms stem from~\cite{Hoa85} and define the conditional as a primitive connective.
 We use the name \CP\ (for Conditional Propositions) for this set of axioms.
-Interpreting a conditional statement as an if-then-else expression, axioms~$\eqref{cp1}-\eqref{cp3}$ are natural, and axiom~\eqref{cp4} (distributivity) can be clarified by case analysis: if $z$ evaluates to \true\ and $y$ as well, then $x$ determines the result of evaluation; if $z$ evaluates to \true\ and $y$ evaluates to \false, then $v$ determines the result of evaluation, and so on and so forth.
+Interpreting a conditional statement as an if-then-else expression, axioms~\eqref{cp1}-\eqref{cp3} are natural, and axiom~\eqref{cp4} (distributivity) can be clarified by case analysis: if $z$ evaluates to \true\ and $y$ as well, then $x$ determines the result of evaluation; if $z$ evaluates to \true\ and $y$ evaluates to \false, then $v$ determines the result of evaluation, and so on and so forth.
+A simple example, taken from~\cite{BP10}, is the conditional statement that a pedestrian evaluates before crossing a road with two-way traffic driving on the right: